How to Get Your Content on Google News Search Results

 There are three ways to get your content on Google News:

-- Setting up Google News Producer – You can sign up for the business terms and have your content licensed through Google News Producer.
+- Setting up Google Publisher Center – You can sign up for the business terms and have your content licensed through Google News Producer.
 This is not, however, required to be included in Google News, but it does provide a number of benefits for publishers, such as editorial control, monetization opportunities, and placement eligibility.

 - Submitting content to Google News Publisher Center – You can request for your website to be included in News Index through Google News Publishing Center.
 It must be noted, however, that doing so does not guarantee appearance or ranking on Google News search results.